WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 Nonetheless, it should be remembered that `<LinkControl>` builds **on top of** `<URLInput>` and makes use of it under the hood.

-The distinction between the two components is perhaps best represented as:
+The distinction between the two components is perhaps best summarized by the following definitions:

 * `<URLInput>` - an input for presenting and managing selection behaviors associated with choosing a URL, optionally from a pool of available candidates.
 * `<LinkControl>` - includes the features of `<URLInput>`, plus additional UI and behaviors to control how this URL applies to the concept of a "link".
 This includes link "settings" (eg: "opens in new tab", etc) and dynamic, "on the fly" link creation capabilities.